-Got a question?
+Already have a Flex hire agreement and have a question?
 You may find the answer here but if not, please contact us using the enquiry form here.

 Once the admin fee is paid and a delivery date has been arranged, you will be required to send us your insurance certificate for the rental period, your signed rental agreement and a direct debit mandate.

 If nothing is received within 13 days, we will abort the delivery of the vehicle and look to rearrange on a different date.
 If we can’t make contact with you within the following 20 days we will release the vehicle and a new application will need to be submitted.

 You can hire a vehicle for a minimum period of 3 months up to a maximum of 18 months.
 Your commitment to the hire would be for the minimum 3 month period.

 If circumstances change and you decide to return the vehicle before the minimum 3 month rental period has elapsed then you will be required to pay the balance of the rentals falling due up to 3 months.
 So, for example: if you decide you wish to return the vehicle at the end of the first month of the rental period then if you haven’t already paid for month 2 then you will have to make Rental Payments for both month 2 and month 3.
 If you have already paid for month 2 then you will still have to make Rental Payment for month 3.

 There may also be other charges that are payable – such as excess mileage charges or repair costs and/or any penalty charges arising during your rental period together with the associated administration fees.